Essential open book foliation and fractional Dehn twist coefficient: Essential open book foliation

 Now $l$ is boundary parallel in $S_{t} \setminus (S_{t} \cap F)$.
 We push the surface $F$ along $\Delta$ as shown in Figure~\ref{fig:removeb}.

-As a consequence the foliation $\mF$ changes.
-Namely, two elliptic points that are the end points of $l$ disappear and new hyperbolic points and local extremal points appear.
-Since the number of elliptic points in the original $\mF$ is finite, applying the operation finitely many times $\mF$ no longer has inessential b-arcs.
+As a consequence two elliptic points that are the ends of $l$ disappear and new hyperbolic points and local extremal points appear.
+Since the number of elliptic points in the original $\mF$ is finite, applying the operation finitely many times $\mF$ has no inessential b-arcs.